An in-depth report on the causes, diagnosis, treatment, and prevention of stress.

 - Many people are afraid of being perceived as selfish if they engage in stress-reducing activities that benefit only themselves.
 The truth is that self-sacrifice (not intended for reducing one's stress) may be inappropriate and even damaging, if the person making the sacrifice is unhappy, angry, or physically unwell.

 - Some people believe that certain emotional responses to stress, such as anger, are natural and unchangeable features of their personality.
 Research has shown, however, that with cognitive behavioral therapy, individuals can be taught to change their emotional reactions to stressful events.

 - In addition, many Americans report that lack of willpower, time, finances, and stress itself are barriers to better stress management.

 Reducing stress and staying relaxed clears the mind so it can begin the appropriate actions to get rid of the stress-related conditions.

 Stress Reduction and Its Effects on Health

 Although treating stress cannot cure medical problems, stress management can be a very important part of medical treatment.
 Specific stress reduction approaches may benefit different medical problems.
-For example, acupuncture can help reduce harmful heart muscle actions in people with heart failure, but it has no effect on blood pressure.
-Relaxation methods, on the other hand, may help people with high blood pressure.
+For example, relaxation methods may help people with high blood pressure.
 Stress reduction may improve well-being and quality of life in many people who are experiencing stress because of severe or chronic medical conditions.Important Note: Never use stress reduction techniques as the only treatment, or in place of proven treatments, for any medical condition.

 A healthy lifestyle is an essential companion to any stress-reduction program.
 People can enhance their general health and stress resistance by getting regular exercise, eating a diet rich in a variety of whole grains, vegetables, and fruits, and avoiding excessive alcohol, caffeine, and tobacco.